Effective CV writing for contractors

 Contractors often don’t realise the huge amount of work agencies perform behind the scenes to win them work.
 Mark Dexter of KDR Recruitment explains.

-Reasons why some contractors are less successful than others when searching for a contract.
+10 common reasons why some contractors are less successful than others when searching for a contract.
+Learn not what to do!

 Advantages of using agents to secure contracts